Neon White: Gameplay

-The game is composed of several missions each consisting of multiple levels.
+The game is composed of several missions, each made up of multiple levels.
 To complete a level, the player must defeat all the demons present and reach a goal, which additionally grants the player experience which can unlock the ability to see alternate routes and hidden items in levels.
-The player traverses the level through running and jumping, and collects Soul Cards lying about in the open or obtained from defeating demons.
+The player traverses the level by running and jumping, collecting Soul Cards lying about in the open or obtained from defeating demons.
 Soul Cards can be used as weapons with each card having a standard firing mode and an alternate special ability that is activated by discarding it.
-For example, the handgun card can be discarded to perform a double jump.
-They player-character can die if they take too much damage from demons or fall into bottomless abysses, requiring them to restart the level.
-Once the player completes a level, they are awarded a medal based their time to complete, ranging from Bronze, Silver, Gold, and Ace.
+As an example, the handgun card can be discarded to perform a double jump.
+The player can die if they take too much damage from demons or fall off the map, requiring them to restart the level.
+Once the player completes a level, they receive a medal based their completion time, ranging from Bronze, Silver, Gold, and Ace.
+If the player reaches a certain preset time, they will earn a secret type of medal known in the community as a "red medal".
+These are awarded for exceptionally fast times.

-In-between levels players can interact with NPCs on the world map who give insight and details about the game's story.
-Players can also enter relationships with the NPCs during this section of the game.
+Between levels, players can interact with NPCs in the hub world of heaven.
+Alongside completing challenge missions by ranking up confidants, players can enter relationships with the NPCs during this section of the game.
 Progressing onto new missions may also require the player to have earned a specific neon rank, reflecting the number of levels the player has obtained a gold or better time medal on.
 Players can return to any previous level to try to earn better time scores.